-The Office of University Admissions oversees the following programs and services: Non-Degree Student Enrollment, Teacher Certification, High School Parallel Enrollment, and Golden I.D.
+The Admissions Office oversees the following programs and services: Non-Degree Student Enrollment, High School Dual Enrollment and Golden I.D.
 Tuition Waiver Program.

-Admission is the official acceptance of a student as a degree candidate by the Office of Admissions.
+Admission is the official acceptance of a student as a degree candidate by the Admissions Office.
 Registration is the enrollment in courses for a particular term.
-Persons who meet the criteria for non-degree enrollment (outlined below) may register for courses without formal admission to the university.
+Persons who meet the criteria for non-degree enrollment (outlined below) may register for courses without formal admission to Towson University.
 Eligibility requirements for formal admission and deadlines are detailed in the Admissions section of this catalog.

-Non-degree students are expected to maintain the following cumulative GPA based on calculable grades at Towson University as indicated below:
+Non-degree students are expected to maintain the following cumulative GPA based on calculable grades at TU as indicated below:

 Students who fail to meet the criteria for good academic standing outlined above will be sent letters of warning.
 After being warned, if students do not maintain good academic standing in any subsequent term, their enrollment will be permanently discontinued.

-Non-degree students may apply for formal admission as degree candidates according to published deadlines, and admission will be based on a competitive GPA and space availability.
-Advising is available through the Office of Admissions.
+Non-degree students may apply for formal admission as degree candidates according to published deadlines.
+Admission will be based on a competitive GPA and space availability.
+Advising is available through the Admissions Office.

 The following policies apply to non-degree students who wish to earn a degree at TU:

 - No catalog will be assigned until the student is formally admitted as a degree candidate.
-The student must complete the requirements listed in his/her assigned catalog.
-Please note: It is to the student’s benefit to be formally admitted as soon as he/she is eligible.
+The student must complete the requirements listed in the assigned catalog.
+Please note: It is to the student’s benefit to be formally admitted as soon as the student is eligible.